applebee1558/ProtoSmasher-Docs/docs/base-environment.md

 ```lua
 void detour_function(function f, function detour, bool ignoreSizeChecks = false)
 ```
 Detours the function `f` to the passed function `detour`, meaning everytime the function is called, your function will be called instead.
 This replaces the function itself, thus calling `tostring` on it will return the same value.
 Detour functions that are Lua will have a new global variable called `original_function` that you can call to call the original function.
+The original function would also be returned.
 Will error if the detour function is larger than the original function, size increases are caused by upvalues.
 The parameter `ignoreSizeChecks` will not throw an error if the detour function is bigger than the function to be detoured.
 This can cause a crash and should be used with caution.

 ## Parse URL
 ```lua